John Brooks (governor)

 John Brooks (baptized May 4, 1752 – March 1, 1825) was an American doctor, military officer, and politician from Massachusetts.
 He served as the 11th Governor of Massachusetts from 1816 to 1823, and was one of the last Federalist officials elected in the United States.

 Trained as a doctor, Brooks was an officer of the Reading, Massachusetts militia when the American Revolutionary War broke out, and led his troops in the Battles of Lexington and Concord.
 He served under George Washington in the New York and New Jersey campaign of 1776, although he missed the Battle of Trenton due to illness.
 In 1777 he was part of the relief force for the Siege of Fort Stanwix, and led a successful assault against British positions in the key Second Battle of Saratoga.
 He played a significant role in the 1783 Newburgh Conspiracy, in which he helped quash ideas of mutiny in the Continental Army.

 After the war he returned to medical practice, but continued to be active in the state militia, helping to put down Shays' Rebellion in 1787.
 He served in the militia during the War of 1812, after which he was elected governor.
 Brooks was popular and politically moderate, and came to personify the "Era of Good Feelings" that followed the war.
 He retired in 1823, and died two years later.

 Early years

 John Brooks was born in Medford, the son of Caleb and Ruth Albree Brooks, who were local farmers, and was baptized on May 4, 1752.
 After education in the local schools, Brooks studied medicine with Dr. Simon Tufts alongside Benjamin Thompson.
-In his free time he engage in military drills with other local boys and carefully watched the maneuvers of British Army troops stationed in nearby Boston.
+In his free time he engaged in military drills with other local boys and carefully watched the maneuvers of British Army troops stationed in nearby Boston.
 When his apprenticeship with Dr. Tufts ended Brooks established a medical practice in Reading, where he was active in the local militia.